 This is a healthy low-carb food you must include if you target to shed some extra pounds.

 Quinoa contains a high amount of magnesium, potassium, zinc, and iron which are essential for maintaining a vital system.

 Quinoa Vs Rice - Which one is healthier?

-One cup of cooked quinoa provides double the amount of protein that we get from similar quantity of rice.
-Rice is a high carbohydrate and high calorie grain.
-It has more calorie (appx 40 cal) and 15x - 20X more carbohydrate than that of the quinoa.
-Because of low carb and low carbohydrate, quinoa is beneficial to shed those extra pounds while still having the similar taste (thou not equal).
+One cup of cooked quinoa provides double the amount of protein that we get from similar quantities of rice.
+Rice is a high-carbohydrate and high-calorie grain.
+It has more calories (appx 40 cal) and 15x - 20X more carbohydrates than that of quinoa.
+Because of low carb and low carbohydrate, quinoa is beneficial to shed those extra pounds while still having a similar taste (thou not equal).

 How to Cook Quinoa Fluffy?

 One cup of dry quinoa makes three cups of cooked quinoa.
 Making quinoa is as easy as making rice.
 Just rinse the quinoa vigorously to get rid of the slight natural bitterness.